confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth-ConnectAndSchemaRegistry/README.rst

 * Configure basic authentication for Schema Registry authentication (no RBAC).
 * Quickly set up the complete Confluent Platform on the Kubernetes.
 * Configure a Avro producer to generate sample data.
+* Configure a Avro consumer to generate sample data.

 To complete this scenario, you'll follow these steps: